Unleashing Intuitive Healing Through Animal-Assisted Therapy

 AAT Consultation

-Specialized AAT case review and guidance in one-on-one or group settings for licensed mental health professionals engaged in animal-assisted therapy.
+Specialized animal-assisted therapy focused case reviews and guidance in one-on-one or group settings for licensed mental health professionals engaged in animal-assisted therapy.